Breast reduction can help relieve the physical symptoms associated with large or heavy breasts such as:

 What should I expect in terms of treatment, procedures and outcomes?

 Breast reduction surgery involves fairly complex operations that take between one-and-a-half to three hours to perform.
 The operation is carried out under general anaesthetic.
 Patients are usually required to stay in hospital for one or two nights.
 You will have some dressings on your breasts and often some drains (plastic tubes attached to suction bottles).
 We mainly prefer to use non-dissolvable stitches which do not need to be removed after the operation.
-Post-operative pain in these procedures is easily controlled.
 Patients will be mobile from day one and should be back to full exercise within six weeks.
 Patients are recommended to take at least two to four weeks off work immediately after the operation in order to ensure they recuperate fully.